• Skip to main content

 If you are writing a project that requires version 1.0 of a certain package and another project that requires version 1.5 of a certain package you have a bit of a problem.

-This is where the Python virtual environment comes in.
+This is where a Python virtual environment comes in.

 There is no limit to how many virtual environments you can have as it’s just a folder.